MicrosoftDocs/cpp-docs/docs/cpp/extern-cpp.md

 ## extern constexpr linkage

 In Visual Studio 2017 version 15.3 and earlier, the compiler always gave a constexpr variable internal linkage even when the variable was marked extern.
 In Visual Studio 2017 version 15.5, a new compiler switch ([/Zc:externConstexpr](../build/reference/zc-externconstexpr.md)) enables correct standards-conforming behavior.
 Eventually this will become the default.
+The /permissive- option does not enable /Zc:externConstexpr.

 ```cpp
 extern constexpr int x = 10; //error LNK2005: "int const x" already defined